chibiboba/JS-202/My Notes/Lesson 1 Notes.md

 ## Creating Hyperlinks

-Along with text, one of the core components of the Internet is the hyperlink, which provides the ability to link from one web page or resource to another.
-Hyperlinks are established using the anchor, `<a>`, inline-level element.
-In order to create a link from one page (or resource) to another, the `href` attribute, known as a hyperlink reference, is required.
+Along with text, one of the core components of the Internet is the hyperlink

+- Hyperlink provides the ability to link from one web page or resource to another.
+- Hyperlinks are established using the **anchor**, `<a>`, inline-level element.
+- In order to create a link from one page (or resource) to another, the `href` attribute, known as a hyperlink reference, is required.
 The `href` attribute value identifies the destination of the link.

 For example, clicking the text “Shay,” which is wrapped inside the anchor element with the `href` attribute value of `http://shayhowe.com`, will take users to my website.